May 22, 2020

 Social distancing: Keep an increased distance between people "without compromising security."
 Visual reminders about appropriate spacing are also placed on checkpoint floors.

-Face masks: TSA officers are using face masks, and it is encouraged that travelers do so, too.
+Face masks: TSA officers are using face masks, and it is required that travelers do so, too.

 Hand sanitizer: TSA is allowing one liquid hand sanitizer container up to 12 ounces per passenger in carry-on bags until further notice.
 Passengers can expect that these containers larger than the standard allowance of 3.4 ounces of liquids permitted through a checkpoint will need to be screened separately.